dtaipov/KeyChain/source/index.html.md

 keychain.stdin.write(JSON.stringify(signCommand));
 ```
-For descriptions of all the commands and parameters, see [KeyChain Protocol](https://github.com/arrayio/array-io-keychain/wiki/KeyChain-Protocol).
+For descriptions of all the commands and parameters, go to the [Protocol](#generate-a-key-pair).

 # KeyChain security